rikedyp/documentation/windows-ui-guide/docs/editor.md

 The *Syntax* menu provides options to specify  how the data displayed in the Editor window is to be syntax coloured.
 For workspace objects, the default is *APL* for functions and operators, and *Nothing* for variables.

+A last item toggles how arrays are displayed in the Editor.

 |Item                    |
 |------------------------|
 |Nothing                 |